-Our high quality teaching incudes:
+Our high quality teaching includes:

-- Our lessons are structured to support SEND students with routine and all lessons start lessons with a calm meet at door and we are clear what is expected of students in lessons. - There will be a retrieval quiz in lessons to check on understanding. - We will support students with scaffolding and model answers. - Pupils are grouped in a mixture of ways.
-In some subjects they are in mixed ability groups and in the core areas they are set according to ability. - We have a number of transitions throughout the school day.
+- lessons structured to support SEND students with routine.
+All lessons start lessons with a calm meet at door and we are clear what is expected of students in lessons. - a retrieval quiz in lessons to check on understanding. - support for students with scaffolding and model answers. - pupils grouped in a mixture of ways.
+In some subjects they are in mixed ability groups and in the core areas they are set according to ability. - a number of transitions throughout the school day.
 We can support students with transitions with visual timetable if needed.
 There are warning bells so students are clear on times to transition between lessons and breaks. - Other practical ways we support students (this is not a complete list): - Overlays, coloured paper and exercise books - Larger text - Time out cards - Reading pens - Braille - Laptops - Interventions spelling, reading, anger management, handwriting, touch typing, to name a few - Exam access arrangements prompts, quiet spaces, reading pan, scribes, 25% extra time